husarion/panther_ros/ROS_API.md

 ## ROS 2 System Design

-This section describes the ROS packages used in Husarion UGV robots.
+This section describes the ROS packages used in Husarion UGV.
 These packages are located in the [panther_ros](https://github.com/husarion/panther_ros) GitHub repository.

 > [!NOTE]
 > **Hardware Compatibility**
 >
-> This package supports **Lynx v0.2**, **Panther v1.2+**.
-This is caused by internal hardware differences.
+> This package supports **Lynx v0.2+**, **Panther v1.2+**.
+There may be small differences between robot models.
+This is caused by the hardware differences.
 Despite that, the ROS API was kept as closely matched between those revisions as possible and should be transparent in most of the use cases.

 <!-- TODO: add this differences -->